rrowniak/LearnOpenGLWithRust/README.md

 - `demo19`: Covers instancing from the "Advanced OpenGL" section of the book.
 ![Demo19 screenshot](doc/screen3.jpg)
 - `demo20`: Covers shadow mapping from the "Advanced Lighting" section of the book.
+- `demo21`: Covers omnidirectional shadow maps from the "Advanced Lighting" section of the book.

 More coming soon!